 How is deep learning different from machine learning?

 Unlike machine learning algorithms that break down problems into smaller parts and solve them individually, deep learning solves the problem from end to end.
 Also, the amount of data and time that has been fed to a deep learning algorithm is directly proportional to its efficiency at solving a task.
-Unlike machine learning, in deep leaning, data isn’t provided for the program to use.
+Unlike machine learning, in deep learning, data isn’t provided for the program to use.
 Instead, all pixels within an image are scanned to discover edges that can be used to distinguish between different elements.
 Following this, the edges and shapes are sorted into a ranked order of possible importance to determine the different elements.
 Furthermore, this process requires more hardware to process the data generated by the algorithm.
 Programs using deep learnings algorithms also take longer to train compared to machine learning programs as they are learning on their own instead of relying on hand-fed shortcuts.

 How does deep learning work?